nenazarian/MLUCM/README.md

 ## Motivations
 1) Improving the parameterization of turbulent length scale by employing a more accurate turbulence model of atmospheric flow (LES vs RANS).
-2) Integrating the parameterization of dispersive stress in the 1D model
+2) Integrating the parameterization of dispersive stress in the 1D model.

 ## License
 Currently no license is needed.